mana-byte/project_mistralai/README.md

-# 🐾 Projet MistralAI: Chat Gourmand
+# 🐾 Projet MistralAI: Chat Gourmand - CUDALESS

+**NOTE:** this project is the same as main branch but modified to run without a GPU (CUDA) for better compatibility and easier setup and installation.

 Welcome to **Chat Gourmand** – a backend application for a chatbot that gives fun, cat-like food advice based on your meal photos! 🍽️😺